xenocrat/chyrp-markdown/README.md

 -----

 The first step is to choose the Markdown flavor and instantiate the parser:
 - CommonMark: `$parser = new \cebe\markdown\Markdown();`
 - GitHub-Flavored Markdown: `$parser = new \cebe\markdown\GithubMarkdown();`
 - Chyrp-Flavoured Markdown: `$parser = new \cebe\markdown\ChyrpMarkdown();`

-The next step is to call the method `parse()` for parsing the text using the full Markdown language, or call the method `parseParagraph()` to parse only inline elements.
+The next step is to call the parser method:
+- Use `parse()` for parsing the text using the full Markdown language;
+- Or use `parseParagraph()` to parse only inline elements.

 Here are some examples: